 Even with the enormous respect that he has for Bruce Lee, Wong Jing doesn’t think that 1972 was the golden year for seventies Kung Fu movies despite the fact that Bruce filmed Fist of Fury, The Way of the Dragon and the incomplete Game of Death.
-The following passage highlights what Jing thinks was the best year for `70s Kung Fu cinema and why (in an excised excerpt from my English translation of his 2011 autobiography):
+The following passage highlights what Jing thinks was the best year for `70s Kung Fu cinema and why (in an excised excerpt which was exclusive to my English translation of his 2011 autobiography):

 1979.
 Yuen Biao excelled as an acrobat in Knockabout, which was in cinemas for 14 days and grossed H.K.$ 2,830,519.
 Liu Chia-Liang’s Mad Monkey Kung Fu (also 1979) was a cash-in that lasted for 13 days and grossed 2,002,800.
 Sammo Hung literally laughed all the way to the bank when The Magnificent Butcher (same year) lasted for 15 days and grossed 3,945,341.
 Sammo made the best weaponry movie in Odd Couple (inspired by The Duellists).
 Liu failed to top it in 1982 with Legendary Weapons of China.
 In 1979, Jackie Chan had proven to be more of a truly three-dimensional actor in Fearless Hyena, which influenced my adaptation of City Hunter.
 His cross-dressing scene inspired me to have him dress like Chun Li during the Street Fighter sequence.
 Also, his usage of the pole was integrated into the finale.